jonathanchiong/street-level.github.io/_drafts/2016-a-year-in-review.md

 #### **Private home prices slipped for 13 consecutive quarters**

-Based on URA's flash estimates for Q4, private home prices are likely to had fallen 3% while HDB resale prices dropped 0.15%.
-These declines were smaller than the respective 3.7% and 1.6% decrease in 2015.
+Based on URA's flash estimates for Q4 2016, private home prices are likely to had fallen 3.0% for the full year 2016 while HDB resale prices dropped 0.15%.
+These declines were, however, smaller than the respective 3.7% and 1.6% decrease in 2015.
 The 0.4% decline in private home prices during Q4 was also milder than the 1.5% fall in Q3.
 A market quick turnaround is not likely though given the weak economic sentiment, rising interest rates and uncertainty in the jobs market.
-A surprise bright spot in the data was the quarterly price uptick for landed homes for Q4 which had some brokers declaring that the [buying has started](http://www.propertyguru.com.sg/property-management-news/2017/1/143918/landed-home-prices-up-for-first-time-since-2013)...
+A surprise bright spot in the data was the quarterly price uptick for landed homes for Q4 2016 which had some brokers declaring that the [buying has started](http://www.propertyguru.com.sg/property-management-news/2017/1/143918/landed-home-prices-up-for-first-time-since-2013)...

 #### **Cooling Measures to Stay**